Speed up things in scalac and sbt

 Caching CI deps

-I used up things that might speed up local development without any changes to the code nor build script.
-But before I move on to this (slightly) invasive changes let us try to speed up CI even more.
+I used up things that might speed up local development without any changes to the code or the build script.
+But before I move on to these (slightly) invasive changes let us try to speed up CI even more.

 One of the things that add time to CI is getting dependencies.
 I mean here both fetching artifacts for sbt as well as installing packages by the package manager.
 It can cut a few minutes from each build if the CI does not have to do it every time.